chaunceydust/Auto_AutoDock-GPU/README.md

 Then, the merged ligand files will be splitted into each file.

+I have confirmed that `splitligs` works well with the merged pdbqt formatted files,

+but in the case of other file formats such as sdf, I cannot guarantee the operation.

     python3 autodock_gpu_for_batch.py
     --splitligs y
     --ligandpath ./merged_ligs/                # Path to the directory